 How To: Convert an AC-MXNET-CBOX-HA to a Different Software Platform

-This article walks through the necessary procedures and requirements to convert a CBOX-HA to a different software platform, either for MXnet 1G, MXnet 10G, and others.
+This article walks through the necessary procedures and requirements to convert a CBOX-HA to utilize a 4-in-1 Software package, which contains firmware for 1G, 10G, USP, and Dante software platforms.

 Requirements: